 - Services you may not want to outsource to your fractional CFO

 What Is a Fractional CFO?

 First things first, what is a CFO?
 CFO stands for Chief Financial Officer.
-And a fractional CFO is usually a well-experienced CFO who provides services to companies on an on-demand basis.
+And a fractional CFO, or outsourced CFO, is usually a well-experienced CFO who provides services to companies on an on-demand basis.
 This outsourcing is usually done through a limited-term contract or a monthly retainer.

 A great fractional CFO has experience in high-level finance roles in both private and public companies at varying growth stages.
 Their clients range from small businesses to large corporations, and they offer services such as: